emanuele/euclidean_embeddings/README.md

 # euclidean_embeddings
-Scalable Euclidean embeddings for large datasets.
+Scalable Euclidean embeddings for large datasets of objects with a given distance function.